-- 1. Signature and No Litigation Certificates stating that at the time of delivery no litigation is pending or threatened affecting the validity of the Bonds or the Notes or the levy or collection of taxes to pay them. - 2.
-A certificate on behalf of the Town, signed by the Town Manager or the Deputy Town Manager and the Town Treasurer or the Director of Finance which will be dated the date of delivery and attached to a signed copy of the Official Statement, and which will certify, to the best of said officials' knowledge and belief, that at the time the bids were awarded for the Bonds and the Notes, the descriptions and statements in the Official Statement relating to the Town and its finances were true and correct in all material respects and did not contain any untrue statement of a material fact necessary to make the statements therein, in the light of the circumstances under which they were made, not misleading, and that there has been no material adverse change in the financial condition of the Town from that set forth in or contemplated by the Official Statement. - 3.
-Receipts for the purchase price of the Bonds and the Notes. - 4.
+- 1. A Signature and No Litigation Certificate stating that at the time of delivery no litigation is pending or threatened affecting the validity of the Bonds or the levy or collection of taxes to pay them. - 2.
+A Certificate on behalf of the Town, signed by the Town Manager, the Town Treasurer and the Director of Finance, or other authorized officials of the Town, which will be dated the date of delivery and attached to a signed copy of the Official Statement, and which will certify, to the best of said officials' knowledge and belief, that at the time the purchase contract for the Bonds was signed and as of the closing date, the descriptions and statements in the Official Statement relating to the Town and its finances were true and correct in all material respects and did not contain any untrue statement of a material fact necessary to make the statements therein, in the light of the circumstances under which they were made, not misleading, and that there has been no material adverse change in the financial condition of the Town from that set forth in or contemplated by the Official Statement. - 3.
+A receipt for the purchase price of the Bonds. - 4.
 The approving opinion of Day Pitney LLP, Bond Counsel, of Hartford, Connecticut. - 5.
-Executed Continuing Disclosure Agreements for the Bonds and the Notes in substantially the forms attached hereto as Appendices C-1 and C-2 to this Official Statement. - 6.
-The Town of Southington has prepared an Official Statement for the Bonds and the Notes which is dated January 15, 2015.
-The Town deems such Official Statement final as of its date for purposes of SEC Rule 15c2-12 (b)(1), but it is subject to revision or amendment.
-The Town will make available to the winning bidder(s) of the Bonds one hundred (100) copies, and the Notes five (5) copies, of the final Official Statement at the Town's expense.
-The copies of the Official Statement will be made available to the winning bidder(s) at the office of the Town's financial advisor no later than seven business days of the bid opening.
-If the Town's financial advisor is provided with the necessary information from the winning purchaser by noon of the day following the day bids on the Bonds and the Notes are received, the copies of the final Official Statement will include an additional cover page and other pages indicating the interest rates, yields or reoffering prices, the name of the managing underwriter, the name of the insurer, if any, and any changes on the Securities.
-The purchasers shall arrange with the financial advisor the method of delivery of the copies of the Official Statement to the purchasers.
+An executed Continuing Disclosure Agreement for the Bonds in substantially the form attached hereto as Appendix C to this Official Statement. - 6.
+A copy of the Escrow Agreement pertaining to the Refunded Bonds. - 7.
+Any other documents required by the Contract of Purchase for the Bonds.

-A record of the proceedings taken by the Town in authorizing the Bonds and the Notes will be kept on file at offices of U.S. Bank National Association, and may be examined upon reasonable request.
+A record of the proceedings taken by the Town in authorizing the Bonds will be kept on file at offices of U.S. Bank National Association, and may be examined upon reasonable request.